hemisemidemipresent/btd6-modding-tutorial/README.md

 2. put the mod's `.dll` in the "Mods" directory
 <img src = "https://cdn.discordapp.com/attachments/699781597515481159/776967989944647710/Screenshot_1309.png"/>

-Make sure not to use the same mod twice.
+Make sure not to use the same mod twice as it breaks melonloader.

 > `.dll.disabled` files are disabled `.dll` mods.
 This is usually automatically done with the mod manager. you can also manually rename or move the files to disable them.

+## Hacker pool

+Using mods in  coop, races and odyssey can get your account flagged.
+By default the game doesn't let you access these modes if your Mods folder isn't empty.
-> never use mods in coop, races and odyssey, your account will **likely** be flagged.
-Turn off internet if you use a speed mod. (not compulsory).
-Alternatively, setup a Windows virtual machine and use a second Steam account to play mods.
+To avoid getting flagged, turn off your internet if you use the speed hack.
+Alternatively, setup a Windows virtual machine and use a second Steam account to play mods (much safer).

 ## Common Mods